maulidacy/maulidacy/README.md

 [![YouTube](https://img.shields.io/badge/YouTube-FF0000?style=flat&logo=youtube&logoColor=white)](https:)
 ![Profile views](https://komarev.com/ghpvc/?username=maulidacy&label=Profile%20views&color=0e75b6&style=flat)

-I'm Maulida Cahya Kurnia, an aspiring **AI & Machine Learning Engineer** passionate about Python, data, and intelligent systems.
+My name is Maulida Cahya Kurnia, an aspiring **AI and Machine Learning Engineer** who is passionate about Python, data, and intelligent systems.
-Currently focusing on **Machine Learning projects** such as classification and recommendation systems.
+Currently, I am focused on **Machine Learning projects** such as classification and recommendation systems.
-I love solving problems and aim to create impactful AI solutions that can help people in real life.
+I enjoy problem-solving and aspire to create AI solutions that have a positive impact and can help people in real life.

 ### 🔭 Current Focus
 - Building AI/ML projects with Python